 The thought of a family ski vacation is completely wonderful.
 Then the reality of having to pack all your ski gear sets in!
 The excitement of a ski getaway should not turn into stress of what to bring, what you might forget, and how will you manage.
 Follow these helpful hints to get organized and be prepared for all sorts of activities and weather.

 Ski Systems: Start with the most essential ingredient: your ski gear.
 Every skier in your family should have their own oversized boot bag, even the kids.
-This bag should have a separate boot compartment plus lots of space for ski clothing and accessories:
+We recommend Kulkea boot bags – which have a separate boot compartment plus lots of space for ski clothing and accessories:

 Ski Boot Bag Checklist